Adults age 18, 19 and 20 should be able to drink alcoholic beverages. If they have a drinking learners permit.

 Exactly what constitutes qualified?
 That’s for society to determine.
 It might limit permits to those who have successfully completed a specified alcohol education course, who have received a high school diploma, and who have not been found guilty of any alcohol laws.

 Permits could be graduated, as with driving learner’s permits.
 Perhaps at first permit holders could only drink with a parent present.
 Then anywhere with a parent present.
 Then in a restaurant, with no parental supervision needed.
 And so on.
 Restrictions could be lifted incrementally with successful compliance with all permit conditions.

 But doesn’t alcohol damage young brains?
 There’s no evidence that drinking in moderation damages developing brains.
 Nor is there any reason to suspect that it might.
 Otherwise, Italians, Jews, Greeks and many others would be showing the negative affects.
 The often-cited research uses only rats and alcohol abusers.
 It doesn’t study young people who consume in moderation.

 Early Drinking Leads to Problems

-Drinking But aren’t those who begin drinking earlier more likely to have drinking and other problems later in life?
-This correlation result from pre-existing personality factors that have been identified.
-For example, psychologists have been able to study pre-schoolers and predict accurately which will begin drinking earlier and also to have drinking problems later.
+But aren’t those who begin drinking earlier more likely to have drinking and other problems later in life?
+This link results from pre-existing personality factors.
+These have been identified.
+For example, psychologists have been able to study pre-schoolers.
+They then predict accurately who will begin drinking earlier.
+And also who will have drinking problems later.

-We should reduce youthful alcohol abuse by issuing a drinking learners permit to qualified adults age 18 through 20.
+We should reduce youthful alcohol abuse by issuing a drinking learners permit.
+It would be to qualified adults age 18 through 20.

-McCarthy, C. Should We Have a Drinking Learners Permit for Alcohol, Too?
-Huffington Post, Sept 20, 2013.
+- McCarthy, C. Should We Have a Drinking Learners Permit for Alcohol, Too?
+Huff Post.